JonathanMEdwards/subtext10/doc/language.md

 }
 check =?
 3
 ```
 An `accumulate` block must define two input items.
 The block will be executed repeatedly, like a `transform`, feeding items from the input array into the first input item.
-In this example we called the first input `item`, and define it from the default template value referenced as `that`.
+The first item (named `item` in this example) must be an input referencing the template value with `[]`.
 The second input (`sum`) acts as an accumulator.
 On the first call it defaults to the defined value (0).
 On the second and subsequent calls, `sum` becomes the result of the previous call.
 This example is equivalent to the built-in `sum()` function that sums an array of numbers.
 If the function rejects an item then it will be skipped and the accumulator value will be passed on to the next call.
 An `accumulate` is  like a conventional _fold_ function, except that the accumulator value is defaulted in the definition instead of being supplied explicitly by the caller (though that is still possible, for example `s sum(100)`).

 ## Tracked and untracked arrays